abilian/lab.abilian.com/docs/Tech/Python/Tooling/Documentation.md

 ## Tools

+### MkDocs

+- A Markdown-focused static site generator designed for simplicity and ease of use.
+- Features include fast builds, live previews, and minimal setup.
+- Ideal for creating beautiful project documentation from Markdown files.

+### MkDocs-Material

+- A widely used theme/plugin for MkDocs that enhances the design and interactivity of the generated site.
+- Provides features like search, responsive design, and rich UI components.
+- Highly customizable with built-in support for dark mode, versioning, and navigation.

 ### Sphinx

 - A robust documentation generator traditionally associated with reST but also supports Markdown with plugins like **MyST-Parser**.